CodeupClassroom/php_assessment/README.md

 1. Write your solutions to the problems presented below inside `assessment.php`.

-1. Follow the "Testing" instructions provided below to run automated tests on your solution
+1. Follow the "Testing" instructions provided below to run automated tests on your solution.

 1. Add, commit, and push to your branch